TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 ## System Architecture And Components

-The CF Template defines the part responsible for:-  handling WebSocket Connections, managing them in a DynamoDB table, & enabling communication between connected clients using Lambda.
+The CF Template defines the architecture responsible for:-  handling WebSocket Connections, managing them in a DynamoDB table, & enabling communication between connected clients using Lambda.

 The WebSocket API (via the API Gateway) has been built using the AWS Console.
 (To be Shared Shortly)